 We are proud to announce that we have received our latest CQC report for Acacia Lodge.
 CQC are our industry regulator, and have given us Good in all five categories.
 Our team work incredibly hard to deliver excellent care, so here are a few highlights and feedback from our report: People said, “Somebody is always…Read More

-Acacia Lodge Care Home Manchester (New Moston)
+Acacia Lodge Care Home Manchester

-A Well Loved Manchester Care Home
+A Friendly, Well Loved Moston Care Home

 A Proud Manchester Care Home